PacificRimVoices.org

 We hope you'll pick up both of this year's winning books, but please don't stop your Pacific Rim journey there.
 All of this year's finalists are engaging and insightful reads.

-Fiction Finalists fiction book covers
+Fiction Finalists

 The Complete Stories